Long-term memory: DNA methylation and demethylation

 Rats exposed to an intense learning event may retain a life-long memory of the event, even after a single training session.
-The long-term memory of such an event appears to be initially stored in the hippocampus, but this storage is transient.
+The LTM of such an event appears to be initially stored in the hippocampus, but this storage is transient.
 Much of the long-term storage of the memory seems to take place in the anterior cingulate cortex.
 When such an exposure was experimentally applied, more than 5,000 differently methylated DNA regions appeared in the hippocampus neuronal genome of the rats at one and at 24 hours after training.
 These alterations in methylation pattern occurred at many genes that were down-regulated, often due to the formation of new 5-methylcytosine sites in CpG rich regions of the genome.
 Furthermore, many other genes were upregulated, likely often due to hypomethylation.
 Hypomethylation often results from the removal of methyl groups from previously existing 5-methylcytosines in DNA.
 Demethylation is carried out by several proteins acting in concert, including TET enzymes as well as enzymes of the DNA base excision repair pathway (see Epigenetics in learning and memory).
-The pattern of induced and repressed genes in brain neurons subsequent to an intense learning event likely provides the molecular basis for a long-term memory of the event.
+The pattern of induced and repressed genes in brain neurons subsequent to an intense learning event likely provides the molecular basis for a LTM of the event.

 Contradictory evidence

-A couple of studies have had results that contradict the dual-store memory model.
+Some studies have yielded results that contradict the dual-store memory model.
 Studies showed that in spite of using distractors, there was still both a recency effect for a list of items and a contiguity effect.

 Another study revealed that how long an item spends in short-term memory is not the key determinant in its strength in long-term memory.
-Instead, whether the participant actively tries to remember the item while elaborating on its meaning determines the strength of its store in long-term memory.
+Instead, whether the participant actively tries to remember the item while elaborating on its meaning determines the strength of its store in LTM.

 Single-store memory model

 An alternative theory is that there is only one memory store with associations among items and their contexts.
 In this model, the context serves as a cue for retrieval, and the recency effect is greatly caused by the factor of context.
-Immediate and delayed free-recall will have the same recency effect because the relative similarity of the contexts still exists.
+Immediate and delayed free recall will have the same recency effect because the relative similarity of the contexts still exists.
 Also, the contiguity effect still occurs because contiguity also exists between similar contexts.